camel-tooling/camel-lsp-client-vscode/Readme.md

 It is possible to use a specific Camel Catalog version.
 This can be specified in **File -> Preferences -> Settings -> Apache Camel Tooling -> Camel catalog version**

+Please note that the first time a version is used, it can take several seconds/minutes to have it available depending on the time to download the dependencies in the background.

+When using a Red Hat productized version which contains `redhat` in the version, the Maven Red Hat repository is automatically added.

-To use a Red Hat integration productized version, you need to configure extra repositories.
+To use other versions not available on Maven Central, you need to configure extra repositories.
 See in [Camel Language Server documentation](#specific-version-of-camel-catalog).

 It is possible to use a specific Runtime provider for the Camel catalog.
 This can be specified in **File -> Preferences -> Settings -> Apache Camel Tooling -> Camel catalog runtime provider**